Skip to main content

 2 mentions Positive Neutral Negative

-The monetization aspect of the games is primarily driven by advertisements, which users recall from their earlier exposure to the titles, indicating a reliance on ad revenue rather than in-game purchases or premium pricing.
+The monetization aspect of the games is primarily driven by advertising, as users recall seeing ads for them in the past, indicating a reliance on ad revenue rather than in-game purchases or premium pricing models.

 Buy ObsCure: The Aftermath